-Higher CPMs in Header Bidding:
+Higher CPMs in Header Bidding

 1. Choosing the number of header bidding partners

-The supreme focus of the publishers nowadays is to manifold the revenue from their ad stock.
+The focus of the publishers nowadays is to manifold the revenue from their ad stack.
 This is actually possible in the process of header bidding.
 However, the overall concept, in fact, is not new.
 Publishers have begun to realize the monetary aspect and potential, so acquisition is taking a lift.

 It’s recommended to work with more than 4 bid partners to get the ideal CPM rates.
 However, in general, it depends on the publisher’s specific site and some trade analysts suggest to work with more than this figure.